 Get the most up-to-date information on water quality and related public health alerts in the Peconic Estuary.
 Invasive Species Alerts, Shellfish Bed Closures, Bathing Beach Closures and Harmful Algal Bloom Updates.

 Suffolk County Bureau of Marine Resources has routinely monitored the water quality of surface and marine waters in the Peconic Estuary since 1977.
+In 1993, with the formation of the Peconic Estuary Partnership (then Program), PEP and Suffolk County have partnered on this endeavor.
 On a monthly basis, 38 marine locations in main bays and peripheral embayments, and an additional 26 stream and point source sites in the Peconic Estuary are sampled from boats or from shore to assess status of the Peconic Estuary.
 These data are sufficient to document seasonal variability and trends in the waterbodies being measured.

 All Suffolk County Department of Health Services Peconic Estuary Water Quality Data and Information is available here.

-In 2012, the Peconic Estuary Program and Suffolk County partnered with the United States Geological Survey (USGS) to install two continuous monitoring stations in the Peconic Estuary, one located in Orient Point Harbor and another located at the mouth of the Peconic River under the 105 bridge in Riverhead.
-Together, these two monitoring systems provide temporal and spatial sampling of the water quality conditions within the estuary.
+The Peconic Estuary Partnership in partnership with Suffolk County and the United States Geological Survey (USGS) to install three continuous monitoring stations in the Peconic Estuary, one located in Orient Point Harbor, one located on the South-side of Shelter Island, and one located at the mouth of the Peconic River under the 105 bridge in Riverhead.
+Together, these three monitoring systems provide temporal and spatial sampling of the water quality conditions within the estuary.
 Data is collected every 6 minutes.

 Riverhead USGS Water Quality Monitoring Data